lovell/sharp/README.md

 Convert to 8-bit greyscale; 256 shades of grey.

 This is a linear operation.
-If the input image is in a non-linear colourspace such as sRGB, use `gamma()` with `greyscale()` for the best results.
+If the input image is in a non-linear colour space such as sRGB, use `gamma()` with `greyscale()` for the best results.

 The output image will still be web-friendly sRGB and contain three (identical) channels.